 - See “planned giving” for ideas about how you can think long-term about charitable gifts to the church via wills, trusts, and other financial instruments (and possibly save money at the same time).

-- See our stewardship campaign page for information about our 2018 Pledge Campaign: Stewardship–The Spirit of Giving– and about pledging generally.
+- See our stewardship campaign page for information about our 2019 Pledge Campaign: Stewardship–An Invitation to Share– and about pledging generally.

 Whether you put a few dollars in the plate once in a while, pledge to make regular financial donations to our annual budget, donate a portion of your estate to the church, make a one-time donation to some of our special appeals, or add to our trust funds, we thank you for your gifts.
 By sharing what we have been given we, together, are blessed to share the gift of God’s love with the world.